One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-\textbf{LR and other perturbation-based methods}: Consider a neural module with noise injected into its parameter, i.e., $v = \varphi(x;\theta+z)$, where $x$ and $v$ is the input and output, $\varphi$ is a non-linear operator, and the noise $z$ follows a density $f$ defined on $\Omega$.
-Denote the rest of the neural network as a loss function $L$ with parameter $\omega$.
-We can obtain the LR estimator by pushing $\theta$ into the conditional density of $z$ as below:
+\textbf{ULR and other perturbation-based methods}: Consider a neural module with noise injected into its parameter, i.e., $v = \varphi(x;\theta+z)$, where $x$ and $v$ are the input and output, respectively, $\varphi$ is a non-linear operator, and the noise $z$ follows a density $f$ defined on $\Omega$.
+Other modules in the forward computation are abbreviated as a loss function $\mathcal{L}$.
+Let $\Omega':= \{y:y-\theta\in\Omega\}$.
+We can obtain the ULR estimator by pushing $\theta$ into the conditional density of $z$ as below: